alphagov/emergency-alerts-govuk/docs/redirects.md

 # Redirects

-If you need to set up a new redirect, you can do that in our notifications-broadcasts-infra repository.
+If you need to set up a new redirect, you can do that in our emergency-alerts-infra repository.

 In there, head to `terraform/modules/govuk-alerts-website/files/redirects` and add your redirect to REDIRECTS constant, using the following format: